Maanas28/Weather-Monitoring-Application/README.md

 # Weather Monitoring Application

 ## Overview
 This project is a weather monitoring application that fetches current weather data and displays weather summaries for specified locations.
-It uses Spring Boot for the backend, PostgreSQL as the database, and Docker for containerization.
+It uses Spring Boot for the backend and PostgreSQL as the database.

 ## Prerequisites
+- Java 11
+- PostgreSQL
+- Maven

+## Tech Stack
+- **Backend Framework**: Spring Boot
+- **Database**: PostgreSQL
+- **Frontend**: HTML, CSS, JavaScript
-- Docker
+- **Build Tool**: Maven
-- Docker Compose (if using the `docker-compose.yml` file)

 ## Project Structure
 ```